 NIH has issued funding opportunity announcements for additional research on how music can affect brain development, improve treatment for people with certain health conditions, and enhance quality of life for people as they age.

 Learn more about the Sound Health initiative—for example, how music can help people with Parkinson’s disease walk, protect adults from hearing loss as they age, and other scientific findings: Sound Health: Music Gets You Moving and More.

 Research on music, theater, dance, creative writing, and other participatory arts shows promise for improving older adults’ quality of life and well-being, from better cognitive function, memory, and self-esteem to reduced stress and increased social interaction.
 NIA is addressing the need for more rigorous research, including new or alternative research designs and measurements that can demonstrate the efficacy and cost advantage of arts interventions.

-Hidden Meadows on the Ridge is a senior care community in Upper Bucks' County, less than 30 miles north of Philadelphia.
+Hidden Meadows on the Ridge is a senior care community in Upper Bucks County, less than 30 miles north of Philadelphia.
 With 54 private and shared living studies, Hidden Meadows on the Ridge provides a peaceful setting where seniors can maintain their independence while having access to professional personalized services and nursing care.
-Hidden Meadows on the Ridge is a pet friendly community.
-The Laurels, our newly designed memory care residence, offers 48 private or shared rooms.
-Tucked in the beautiful, serene Bucks County countryside, Hidden Meadows on the Ridge understands and addresses seniors’ concerns of preserving their independence while maintaining their physical health and safety, and mental health and providing peace of mind for family members and caregivers.
-See http://www.hiddenmeadowsontheridge.com/
+Hidden Meadows on the Ridge is a pet-friendly community.
+The Laurels, our newly-designed memory care residence, offers 48 private and shared rooms.
+Tucked in the beautiful, serene, Bucks County countryside, Hidden Meadows on the Ridge understands and addresses seniors’ concerns of preserving their independence while maintaining their physical health and safety, thier mental health, and providing peace of mind for family members and caregivers.
+See http://www.hiddenmeadowsontheridge.com/.